baptisterey/UE4_ZeldaBotw_SheikahRunes/README.md

 * Rounded cube from [Acceloroto](http://acceleroto.com/2013/08/game-prototyping-rounded-cube-3d-model/)
 * Additional UI elements from [Paul "Superfondue" Rey](https://www.instagram.com/superfondue/)
 * Grid materials from [SuperGrid](https://www.unrealengine.com/marketplace/en-US/product/supergrid-starter-pack)
-* All assets from Zelda Breath of the Wild are used for educational purposes only
+* All assets from Zelda Breath of the Wild are used for educational purposes only and are property of Nintendo (please don't strike me...)